 That title nails it; warm melodies for a bleary day.
 Wonderful tunes, slightly bruised, cathartic and haunting.
 Fans of country Dylan, America, the early Eagles, Gerry Rafferty, The Posies, and alt-country will drop their jaws.

-A low-key supergroup making unpretentious roots-based songs, like an indie Traveling Wilburys: Ben Harper, Joseph Arthur, and some kid named Dhani Harrison who knows how to do everything really well.
+A low-key supergroup making unpretentious roots-based songs, like an indie Traveling Wilburys: Ben Harper, Joseph Arthur, and some guy named Dhani Harrison who knows how to do everything really well.

-In the 60's, singles were made between albums and not included on them.
+In the '60s, singles were often made between albums and not included on them.
 These two CDs compiled all The Beatles' loose singles, becoming a sort of alternate overview.

 Some artists don't homage a specific album or sound, instead making tributes to varied sounds across The Beatles career.
 Here are some standouts.